 Biking can be a quick, cost-efficient way to travel to and from campus.
 There are many places to park your bike on campus.
 Be sure to check out the road rules and bike safety information before you travel to campus by bike.

 There are free campus buses to help you get around campus.
 These buses all have bike racks and wheelchair lifts.

 - The Campus Connector takes you between all three campuses – East Bank, West Bank, and St. Paul.

 - The Campus Circulators are mini buses that cover a specific area of campus.

 There are many Metro Bus lines that pass through or near campus.
 University of Minnesota students who pay the Transportation and Safety Fee have unlimited access to the regional transit system in the Twin Cities metro area via the Universal Transit Pass

 There are many different options for parking on or near campus.
 You can sign up for the contract spot lottery, or use the daily and hourly parking lots.
 If you park in the neighborhoods around campus be aware of the parking rules to avoid getting a ticket.
 It is also a good idea to keep informed about any snow emergencies to avoid getting a parking ticket or getting towed.

 There out on-campus options and as well as several of the off-campus options.
 The U of M Office of Off Campus Living has a roommate finder as well as resources for students who are commuting to campus.

 If you decide to rent, don’t rush into signing a lease.
 Student Legal Services can help you review a lease before you sign.
 The staff can also help you understand your rights if you have a conflict with a landlord.

 Whether you’re looking for a quick bite to eat or a hot cup of coffee, the U has many options.
-You can find a list of the on-campus dining options on the University Dining Services website as well as information about FlexDine and meal plan options.
+You can find a list of the on-campus dining options on the University Dining Services website as well as information about meal plan options.